Tackling the Text Neck Syndrome

 Exercises

-Begin by sitting up straight and softly tucking your chin to create the appearance of a double chin.
+Chin Tuck: Begin by sitting up straight and softly tucking your chin to create the appearance of a double chin.
 Make sure your chin and nose are pointing upward rather than downward.
 For five seconds, maintain this posture.
-30 repetitions should be done.
+Repeate the exercise 30 times.

 Scapular Retraction: Sit up straight.
 Your shoulder blades should be lightly squeezed together while you contract the muscles in between them.
 Hold this position for five seconds and then repeat 30 times.